BroadbandForum/usp-test/01-messages-and-path-names.md

 1. The EUT sends a successful AddResp.

-2. The EUT sends a Notify message with a subscription_id field equal to 'Notify58', and an event element of obj_deletion with a obj_path of 'Device.LocalAgent.Subscription.&lt;instance number&gt;.'
+2. The EUT sends a Notify message with a `subscription_id` field equal to 'Notify58', and an event element of `obj_deletion` with a `obj_path` of 'Device.LocalAgent.Subscription.<instance number>.'

 ## 1.59 Event Notification using Periodic!